alpacahq/user-docs/content/market-data/_index.md

 occurring on the IEX (one of the U.S. stock exchanges) order book.

 ## Consolidated Market Data
-**This is available only to brokerage account holders (U.S. residents only)**
+**This is available only to Alpaca Brokerage Accounts (Alpaca Securities brokerage account customers, currently U.S. residents only)**

 Alpaca Securities brokerage account customers are provided with a consolidated U.S. equity market data feed.
-As of January 2019, we provide this data for free.
+Currently we provide this data for free.

 Consolidated stock market data is an aggregated reporting of all securities exchanges’ and alternative trading venues’ quote and trade data.
 It is the most relied upon type of market data, providing investors and traders globally with a